Establishing Core Facilities

 - bill timely, consistently, and include cost breakdown on invoice:

 - develop reports on core usage and spending

 - accounts will usually be set up as sales and service accounts

 - Projected annual goals

 - Review and evaluation process

-The core director and manager must frequently review rates, resources, sources of funding, regulations, and overall business processes to determine cost effectiveness.
+To be compliant with the guidelines for recharge centers, the core director and manager must frequently review rates, resources, sources of funding, regulations, and overall business processes to determine cost effectiveness.

 Ideally, core facilities will be self-supporting.
 However, it is recognized that most are seldom fully self-sustaining; thus core facilities typically receive some central institutional support and recoup a significant portion of operational costs are typically covered from user fees and departmental/other contributions (supplies, FTE, maintenance, etc.).

 Each Core Facility Director must routinely track metrics (usage, cost).
 Users of each Core Facility may be contacted for input and evaluation information.